 Chapter-3: What Are Smart Contracts?

-Now let’s talk about one of the significant components of the blockchain technology in this explain blockchain technology guide.
+Now let’s talk about one of the significant features of the blockchain technology in this explain blockchain technology guide.
 Previously you got a little bit of introduction to the smart contracts.
 But now we’ll dive into a bit deeper into this topic.

 The usual definition would be –